-Simulation functions, akin to Lyapunov functions, are defined over the Cartesian product of state spaces to quantify the proximity between output trajectories of the ct-NCS and the ct-ROM.
-This concept ensures that discrepancies between the two systems are constrained within quantified error bounds.
-Below, we provide the definition of simulation functions in the continuous-time setting, adopted with some modifications from~\cite{zamani2017compositional}.
+SFs are defined over the Cartesian product of the state spaces to quantify the proximity between the output trajectories of $\CT$ and $\CTROM$.
+This concept ensures that the discrepancy between the output trajectories of the two systems is constrained within a quantified error bound.
+Below, we provide the definition of SFs, adopted with some modifications from~\cite{zamani2017compositional}.